Zurich Film Festival: Jury members

 The Golden Eyes are awarded by an international competition jury, which views the films together with the audience during the festival in Zurich.
 The jury is not bound by any special guidelines in awarding the prizes, but only one film per category can be awarded a Golden Eye.

 Award winners

-The Zurich Film Festival awards the Golden Eye to the winners of the competition on the last Saturday of the event during a festive Award Night at the Zurich Opera House.
+The Zurich Film Festival awards the Golden Eye to the winners of the competition on the last Saturday of the event during award night at the Zürich Opera House.
 Further prizes are awarded by external juries.

 Industry events

 Zurich Summit

 The Zurich Summit, launched in 2014, traditionally takes place on the first weekend of the Festival at the Dolder Grand Hotel.
 The boutique conference offers a unique platform in the German-speaking world that brings together high-profile representatives from the entertainment and film sectors with investors and the financial world.
 Topics include production and investment strategies, film financing and risk minimisation, distribution and European co-productions.